-Our Audit involves performing procedures to obtain audit evidence aboutthe adequacy of the internal financial control system with reference to standalonefinancial statements and their operating effectiveness.
-Our audit of internal financialcontrols with reference to standalone financial statements included obtaining anunderstanding of internal financial controls over financial reporting assessing the riskthat a material weakness exists and testing and evaluating the design and operatingeffectiveness of internal controls based on the assessed risk.
+Our Audit involves performing procedures to obtain audit evidence aboutthe adequacy of the internal financial control system with reference to StandaloneFinancial Statements and their operating effectiveness.
+Our audit of internal financialcontrols with reference to Standalone Ind AS Financial Statements included obtaining anunderstanding of internal financial controls over financial reporting assessing the riskthat a material weakness exists and testing and evaluating the design and operatingeffectiveness of internal controls based on the assessed risk.
 The procedures selecteddepend on the auditor's judgment including the assessment of the risk of materialmisstatement of the financial statements whether due to fraud or error.

 We believe that the audit evidences we have obtained is sufficient andappropriate to provide a basis for our audit opinion on the Company's internal financialcontrols system over financial reporting.

 Meaning of Internal Financial Controls Over Financial Reporting